GeyserMC/GeyserWiki/_docs/other/community-geyser-projects.md

 ## CreeperNation Skin API

-an SkinAPI that displays Java or Bedrock skins based on the UUID or username
+An SkinAPI that displays Java or Bedrock skins based on the UUID or username.

 * [Website](https://api-docs.creepernation.net)